elliotgunn/datafold-docs/docs/deployment_testing/team_cloud/how_datafold_team_cloud_works.md

   - This submission of dbt artifacts happens out-of-the-box with dbt Cloud.
   - dbt Core users can set this up by adding steps to their existing CI configuration in Circle CI, GitHub Actions, or GitLab.
 - Datafold uses two versions of the `manifest.json` to identify code differences.
-- Datafold queries your warehouse and runs Data Diffs of modified models and other downstream impacts to data apps like Hightouch, Mode, etc.
+- Datafold queries your warehouse and runs Data Diffs of modified models and other downstream impacts to data apps like Hightouch, Mode, Looker, and Tableau.
+  - Datafold will diff dbt models that are materialized as both tables and views.
   - Got a huge dbt project with many downstreams?
 Don't worry--you can set up [Slim Diff](/guides/slim_diff.md) or utilize other [configuration options](/guides/dbt_advanced_configs.md) to manage scale while ensuring critical models are diffed.
-- The results of the Data Diffs are then written directly to GitHub/GitLab and more details can be viewed in the Datafold Cloud application.
+- The results of the Data Diffs are then written directly to GitHub/GitLab, and more details can be viewed in the Datafold Cloud application.